anuragkumarak95/wordnet/README.md

 ## Way to go

-1. Clone this repo and go to root-dir(wordnet), Create a config.py file with details mentioned below:
+1. Clone this repo and go to root-dir(~), Create a config.py file with details mentioned below:
     ```python
     # Variables that contains the user credentials to access Twitter Streaming API
     # this link will help you(http://socialmedia-class.org/twittertutorial.html)